 - 8.8.1.
 The ranking of each group is made by common decision of the judges. - 8.8.1.1.
 If all the judges agree with the group ranking, it is validated without deliberation and immediately announced by the MC. - 8.8.1.2.
 If all the judges do not agree with the group ranking, they deliberate until they come up with a common agreement. - 8.8.1.3.
 If the judges do not come up with a common agreement, the majority wins (2 vs. 1 decision).
 To be specified by the MC at the result announcement. - 8.8.1.4.
-If the judges cannot decide between two skaters, they may ask for a Best Trick (See 8.4). - 8.8.2.
-The final ranking of the competition goes as following: - 8.8.2.1.
+If the judges cannot decide between two skaters, they may ask for a Best Trick (See 0).

+8.8.2.
+The final ranking of the competition goes as following:

+- 8.8.2.1.
 Places 1 to 4 go to the skaters who reached the Final Round.
 They are determined according to the results of the Final Round. - 8.8.2.2.
 Places 5 to 8 go to the skaters who reached the Semi-Final Round but did not go through to the Final Round.
-They are determined according to the results of the Consolation Final. - 8.8.2.3.
+They are determined according to the results of the Consolation Final.
+In the case that the consolation final doesn't take place, the 2 skaters who took the 3rd place in their respective Semi-final group would be awarded the joint 5th place, while the 2 skaters who took the 4th place in their respective Semi-final group would be awarded the joint 7th place. - 8.8.2.3.
 The 4 skaters who ranked 3rd of their respective Quarter Final Groups get the overall 9th place.
 The 4 skaters who ranked 4th of their respective Quarter Final Groups get the overall 13th place. - 8.8.2.4.
 The 8 skaters who ranked 3rd of their respective Eight Final Groups get the overall 17th place.
 The 8 skaters who ranked 4th of their respective Eighth Final Groups get the overall 17th place, etc